On quiver Grassmannians and orbit closures for gen-finite modules: Rank varieties and orbit closures

-As remarked earlier, Hilbert's basis theorem allows us to apply Propositions~\ref{affine-quot} and \ref{affine-quot*} to the rank variety $\drankvar{M}{}$ of a module $M$, by expressing it either as $\drankvar{M}{E}$ for some cogenerator $E$, or as $\rankvar{M}{E'}$ for some generator $E'$.
+As remarked earlier, Hilbert's basis theorem allows us to apply Theorems~\ref{affine-quot} and \ref{affine-quot*} to the rank variety $\drankvar{M}{}$ of a module $M$, by expressing it either as $\drankvar{M}{E}$ for some cogenerator $E$, or as $\rankvar{M}{E'}$ for some generator $E'$.